RFPs Are Not a Sustainable Business Practice

 Considering that there are millions of service agencies across industries and around the world, it is easy to see how the amount of time and money wasted on RFP responses each year could be astronomical.
 Now that’s a broken system!

 What’s more, RFP responses carry hard costs for firms that respond to them.
 Whether they win or lose the bid, those costs need to be covered somehow.
-This can put an undue burden on the firm’s other clients.
+This can put an undue financial burden on the firm’s other clients.

 3. RFPs Undermine Mutual Trust